levoxtrip/PKB/docs/topics/strive.md

 In the beginning move fast and take high risk.
 Later in the project slower and take less risks - more methodicaly.

+Work on ambitious projects.
+Great work happens by focusing consistently on something you're genuinely interested in.

+Instead of, “I have to do this project,” say, “I get to do this project.”

+### Debrief
+Debrief after every mission/projects - allows to identify what went wrong and how I can improve

+### Define stepping stones
+How can I create a result every 3 days?
+How can I advance every 3 days?
+3-day-Rule

+### Focus
+Which part really moves the needle - what matters most right now?

 ### Perspective
 need to look at our projects from the perspective of a new potential customer and actually see what’s there.

 Does it make sense?
 Can you predict what’s going to happen when you click that button or open that menu?
 Is there sufficient feedback to know if the click or tap worked?
 Is it fast enough?
 If I read the email on my phone and click the link, is it broken?

+### Plan
+You start with the end deadline and than work backwards and plan each phase of the project

+### Revise
+The best work comes from having the time to make improvements after the first version is done.
+Use extra time to revise project.

+### What could go wrong?
+Envision what could go wrong - what will go wrong - in advance, before starting.
+Why?

+### Reflections
+- What is your goal?
+What is the outcome you hope to achieve?
+- What are potential obstacles that can stop us achieving the goal?
+    - For each obstacle: if ... then ..

+### User
+Go out and do something that makes another person feel good.

+all products are asking things of their customers: to do things in a certain way, to think of themselves in a certain way — and usually that means changing what one does or how one does it; it often means changing how one thinks of oneself.

+To get people to say yes to a request that large, we need to (1) offer them a reward big enough to justify their effort and (2) do an exceptional, near-perfect job of execution thinking about who we want our customers to become

+One way to aim high is to try to make something that people will care about in a hundred years

+- What is the user problem we try to solve?
+- Who do you want your customers to become?

 ## Purpose
 Listen to your heart.